 Buddhist monasteries in the area include Bhutia Busty Gompa, known for its colorful murals and library full of rare texts.
 Another monastery, Ghoom Gompa, contains a 5 m-high clay statue of the Maitreya Buddha.
 Darjeeling’s colonial architectural heritage includes mock-Tudor houses, Gothic Victorian churches such as St. Andrew’s, and the opulent Raj Bhavan, which still serves as the Governor’s summer residence.
 Padmaja Naidu Himalayan Zoological Park is home to snow leopards, red pandas, and Tibetan wolves.
 Darjeeling is also a popular base for treks and climbing expeditions in the mountainous state of Sikkim.

 Day 1: Arrive at Pashupati Nagar Airport or Kakarvitta (Nepal/ India Border) and drive to Gangtok.

 Day 2: Sightseeing & Explore in Gangtok.

 Day 3: Sightseeing & Explore in Gangtok.

 Day 5: Sightseeing & Explore in Darjeeling.

-  Day 6: Drive to Nepal border or onward to own destination.
+Day 6: Drive to the Nepal border or onward to your own destination.